Parental guidance under 6 (violence and some disturbing scenes)

 There is some coarse language in this movie, including:

-Horton Hears a Who is an animated adventure based on a Dr. Seuss story.
-It features a rhyming story line, a twisting, yet predictable, plot and a happy ending.
+Horton Hears a Who! is an animated adventure based on a Dr Seuss story.
+The movie features a rhyming storyline, a twisting, yet predictable, plot and a happy ending.
 While not perfectly suited to very young viewers it is a family friendly film.

 The main messages from this movie are that “a person’s a person, no matter how small” and that just because you can’t see, touch or hear something doesn’t mean that it doesn’t exist.